scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

        of all active workers.

 4. The Enigma Contract emits a *WorkersParameterized* event.
-Every node in the network can observe this value, as the are all watching the chain.
+Every node in the network can observe this value, as they are all watching the chain.

-5. Now, every node can independently run a pseudo-randomness algorithm which selects the winning worker’s address for each computation task.
+5. Now, every node can independently run a pseudo-randomness algorithm that selects the winning worker’s address for each computation task.

 6. When the contract receives a compute request, it generates a taskId